 While there are many lodging choices in West Glacier, East Glacier, Many Glacier and along Highway 2 that skirts the southern end of Glacier, you’ll want to stay in historic park lodging at least once in your lifetime.
 Many Glacier Hotel holds wonderful memories for us of a favorite hiking trip in the Many Glacier area.

-Best things to do in Glacier National Park
+What are the best things to do in Glacier National Park?

 At Glacier National Park, opportunities for active boomer travelers abound.
 Hikes range from easy walks to challenging backcountry treks (that wouldn’t be us).
 Raft nearby rivers on a guided trip or kayak on Lake McDonald.
 And then there’s the famous Going to the Sun Road—a must-drive.